maximowinfield/task-rewards-management-system/README.md

 | **Web Application** | https://task-rewards-management-system-1.onrender.com/ |

 > ⚠️ The backend is hosted on Render (free tier).
 The first request may take a few seconds to wake up.
+> Try Logging out and back in to clear any errors caused by a sleeping server.
+Demo Credentials below.

 **Demo Credentials**
 - **User:** `parent1`